How to Open an Inground Pool in 13 Steps

 You may also need:

-- Chlorine If you click this link and make a purchase, we earn a commission at no additional cost to you.
+If you click this link and buy, we earn a commission at no additional cost to you.

 How to Open Your Inground Swimming Pool

 You won’t need to wear protective gear through all these steps, so don’t put on your safety goggles just yet.
-But you might want to slather on a good amount of sweat-proof sunscreen If you click this link and make a purchase, we earn a commission at no additional cost to you. .

-1. Get the Gunk off Your Pool Cover
+1. Get the Gunk Off Your Pool Cover

 Some of these pumps can be a bit slow at removing water, while others will suck up debris and just about anything else that gets in their way.
 Know what your pool cover pump is capable of so you won’t overwork it.